Fast, accurate injury reporting can reduce frustration for everyone involved.

 As soon as any supervisor, manager or claims coordinator becomes aware of an injury, the clock starts ticking toward your state’s deadline to determine whether the employee is due workers’ compensation benefits.
 Missing the deadline can result in significant state penalties.
 Reporting right away gives your claims representative enough time to investigate the injury before the deadline.
-See the Report an Injury page for details on how to report.
+See the How to report a work injury page for details on how to report.

 - Incomplete forms.

 If you choose to report your claim by filling out a form, leaving off important information can delay processing of a claim.
-Especially important details include: date of injury, date of first day of lost time, date employer was notified about injury, contact information, provider information, wage information.
+Especially important details include: Social Security number and date of birth of the employee, date of injury, date of first day of lost time, date employer was notified about injury, and contact information.

 - Communications breakdowns.

 Make sure employees and supervisors understand the process for reporting a work injury at your organization.
 Delays in reporting injuries sometimes occur because employees simply don’t know who to tell if they are injured.